This post may contain affiliate links.

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-a lemon chia pudding topped with lemon cream and a lemon slice
+A cup of lemon chia pudding topped with yogurt, graham cracker crumbs, and a lemon twist.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 5 from 4 reviews